sapio-lang/sapio/docs/PROGRAM_EMULATION.md

 ```

 The version fixes the commitment encoding and the signed transaction view.
-An evaluator identifier names its exact semantics/version; registration order
+The all-zero evaluator identity executes the program bytes directly as WASM.
+A nonzero identity commits to the exact registered WASM interpreter bytes;
-and executable paths have no role.
-Each evaluator must reject invalid program
+registration order and executable paths have no role.
+Both paths use the
-and parameter encodings according to those semantics.
-This is not executable
-attestation: the operator supplies the implementation.
+[same bounded evaluator ABI](WASM_EVALUATORS.md).
+The interpreter must reject
+invalid program and parameter encodings.
+Bitcoin still trusts the oracle to
+run the committed implementation before using its signing key.

 `program_derivation_path(id)` begins with the non-hardened index `0x53415049`
 (`SAPI`).
 Interpret the ID as eight big-endian 32-bit words.
 The next eight